-- are not a bona fide ESO
+- are not an ESO, as defined in section 4.1 above

-- receive funding from another government source that will entirely meet the costs of the project proposed under this grant opportunity4

 - are one of the following entity types:

 - Corporate Commonwealth Entity

 - Non-corporate Commonwealth Entity

 - Non-corporate Commonwealth Statutory Authority

 - Commonwealth Company

 - Non-corporate State or Territory Entity

 - Non-corporate State or Territory Statutory Authority

-- Local Government5
+- Local Government4

 - International Entity

 - Sole Trader

-- o Person6
+- Person5

 - Unincorporated Association.

+- are an organisation, or your project partner is an organisation, included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme'

+- receive funding from another government source that will entirely meet the costs of the project proposed under this grant opportunity6.